 The insured individual went through the process of applying for recognition of his partner as a qualified domestic partner and was approved with a $50,000.00 life insurance coverage being at stake.
 This policy was established with Prudential.
-However, when the insured sought to add six figures in supplemental life insurance coverage through Cigna, the same-sex partner was not listed as a beneficiary.
-Upon the insured’s death, Cigna refused to pay out as the partner did not qualify as a legal spouse under state law.
-Instead, they paid the proceeds to the insured’s mother instead.
+However, when the insured sought to add six figures in supplemental life insurance.
+The partner was not listed as a beneficiary.
+Upon the insured’s death, the insurer wouldn't pay.
+Instead, they paid the proceeds to the insured’s mom.

 It is understandable that the denied domestic partner would be upset.
 However, being upset with a life insurance provider on its own will get you nowhere in terms of collecting when you believe you’ve be wrongfully denied.
 As far as options go, a denied beneficiary can either attempt to appeal the decision with the insurance provider themselves which is a recipe for disaster or get an experience life insurance law firm.
 In the case at hand, the denied beneficiary decided to file a claim against the insurance provider.